Description

 - Marine Mammal Monitoring

-In addition, as required by ORPC’s FERC License, an Adaptive Management Plan has been implemented that describes and manages the process for evaluating environmental monitoring data and license modifications where appropriate.
-The Adaptive Management Team is comprised of the jurisdictional federal and state agencies and ORPC.
+In addition, as required by ORPC’s FERC pilot license, an Adaptive Management Plan was implemented to outline and manage the process for evaluating environmental monitoring data and license modifications where appropriate.
+An Adaptive Management Team was created and was comprised of jurisdictional federal and state agencies, and ORPC.
+The team met on an annual basis over the course of the FERC license to review project updates, project operations, study results, and proposed study plans.

 Papers, Reports, Research Studies